kevinfengcs88/nvim/README.md

 - Add installation and set up for lf (terminal file manager)
 - Add installation and set up for Alacritty
     - Underline errors through LSP (this requires a terminal with undercurl support like Alacritty)
+    - Make cursor in insert mode a block
 - Add GitHub code search plugin
+- Add border to toggleterm
+- Show node_modules in nvim-tree
+- Add git-gutter plugin